PUppy & Adolescent SOcials

 -

 Adolescent Socials are similar but geared towards slightly older dogs.
-Ideal for folks who do not want to take their teen dog to dog parks or daycare.
+Our Adolescent Socials are ideal for folks who do not want to take their “teen” dog to dog parks or daycare.

 -